lekkerdriveway/podcast-processor/README.md

 # Install dependencies
 npm install

+# Create the boto3 Lambda layer (required before first deployment)
+./create-boto3-layer.sh

 # Deploy the solution (will bootstrap CDK if needed)
 ./deploy.sh
 ```

-The script will:
+The deployment process:
 1. Install dependencies
+2. Create the boto3 Lambda layer (needs to be run once or when updating boto3)
-2. Bootstrap your AWS environment (if needed)
+3. Bootstrap your AWS environment (if needed)
-3. Deploy all stacks
+4. Deploy all stacks

 ## Usage